Python OpenCV – cv2.polylines() method

-OpenCV is the huge open-source library for computer vision, machine learning, and image processing and now it plays a major role in real-time operation which is very important in today’s systems.
-By using it, one can process images and videos to identify objects, faces, or even the handwriting of a human.
-When it integrated with various libraries, such as Numpuy, python is capable of processing the OpenCV array structure for analysis.
+OpenCV is the huge open-source library for computer vision, machine learning, and image processing and it now plays a major role in real-time operations which are very important in today’s systems.
+By using OpenCV one can process images and videos to identify objects, faces, or even the handwriting of a human.
+When it is combined with various libraries such as Numpy, Python is capable of processing the OpenCV array structure for analysis.

 Note: For more information, refer to OpenCV Python Tutorial

 cv2.polylines() method is used to draw a polygon on any image.

 Parameters: image: It is the image on which circle is to be drawn.

 pts: Array of polygonal curves.